harvester/harvester/docs/pxe-installation.md

 To see sample iPXE scripts, please visit https://github.com/harvester/ipxe-examples.

-## Preparing HTTP servers
+## Preparing HTTP Servers

 An HTTP server is required to serve boot files.
 Please ensure these servers are set up correctly before continuing.

-Let's assume an nginx HTTP server's IP is `10.100.0.10`, and it serves `/usr/share/nginx/html/` folder at path `http://10.100.0.10/`.
+Let's assume an NGINX HTTP server's IP is `10.100.0.10`, and it serves `/usr/share/nginx/html/` folder at the path `http://10.100.0.10/`.

-## Preparing boot files
+## Preparing Boot Files

-- Download required files from https://github.com/harvester/harvester/releases.
+- Download the required files from https://github.com/harvester/harvester/releases.
 Choose an appropriate version.
   - The ISO: `harvester-amd64.iso`
   - The kernel: `harvester-vmlinuz-amd64`
   - The initrd: `harvester-initrd-amd64`